ackwa/ImportUsersX/core/components/importusersx/docs/readme.txt

 Bug tracker
 ---
 Have a bug?
-Please create an issue here on GitHub!
+Please create an issue here on GitHub - https://github.com/ackwa/ImportUsersX!

 --------------------------------------------------------------------------------